Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Complaints related to alleged faculty and staff misconduct in the Geisel School of Medicine that do not fall within the scope of this policy may be referred to the Policy on Expectations for Professionalism for Faculty, Non-Faculty Academics, and Staff.

-This policy supplants the (a) Student Grievance Policy applicable to students enrolled in the College and Dartmouth's graduate and professional schools; and (b) the Equal Opportunity Grievance Procedures for Employees of Dartmouth.
+This policy supplants the (a) Student Grievance Policy applicable to students enrolled in Dartmouth College and Dartmouth's graduate and professional schools; and (b) the Equal Opportunity Grievance Procedures for Employees of Dartmouth.

 II.
 Privacy and Confidentiality